MiriamJB/QuarkusAWS-QuizGame/README.md

 - Run the commands in the **Deploy to AWS Lambda** section

 ### Deploying to AWS Amplify:
-- Configure the Amplify CLI
+- Configure the Amplify CLI (only done once)
   - `amplify configure`
   - Sign in
   - Select a region